MicroByre/public-assessments/uiux/README.md

  * If you want to use something else, that is just fine.
  * All we want to see is that you can hook up your front end to the backend with some aspect of your design.
  * The user interface doesn't have to be very pretty.
  * **Don't spend too much time on making it look good.
-We aren't looking at that aspect of your implementation**
+We aren't looking at that aspect of your implementation.**
  * You can get good results quickly with toolkits like UIkit (see https://getuikit.com)

 For item (3), documentation: